prinz7/NNApproximator/README.md

 # NNApproximator
 Project to test approximation of an unkown function with a neural network.

-To get the needed library files via git, you needed to activate Git LFS in your cloned repository.
+To get the needed library files via git, you need to activate Git LFS in your cloned repository.
 ```
 git lfs install
 ```